CulturesSupports/CulturesSupports/Virtual Klient/Python.md

 ```

-Psychosis is a condition where a person experiences a disconnection from reality.
-This can involve hallucinations (seeing or hearing things that aren't there) and delusions (false beliefs that are strongly held despite evidence to the contrary).
-It can be a symptom of various mental health conditions, such as schizophrenia, bipolar disorder, and severe depression.
+Psychosis is a condition where a person experiences a disconnection
+from reality.
+This can involve hallucinations
+(seeing or hearing things that aren't there) and delusions
+ (false beliefs that are strongly held despite evidence
+to the contrary).
+It can be a symptom of various menta
+l health conditions, such as schizophrenia,
+ bipolar disorder, and severe depression.

 ```